mozilla/addons-server/docs/topics/api/abuse.rst

     :>json string reporter.name: The name of the user who submitted the report.
     :>json string reporter.username: The username of the user who submitted the report.
     :>json string reporter.url: The link to the profile page for of the user who submitted the report.
+    :>json string|null reporter_name: The provided name of the reporter, if not authenticated.
+    :>json string|null reporter_email: The provided email of the reporter, if not authenticated.
     :>json object addon: The add-on reported for abuse.
     :>json string addon.guid: The add-on `extension identifier <https://developer.mozilla.org/en-US/Add-ons/Install_Manifests#id>`_.
     :>json int|null addon.id: The add-on id on AMO, or ``null`` if the ``addon`` submitted was a guid.